haidaraM/ansible-playbook-grapher/Readme.md

 ## Contribution
 Contributions are welcome.
 Feel free to contribute by creating an issue or submitting a PR :smiley:

+### Dev environment
+To setup a new development environment:
+ - Install graphviz `sudo apt-get install graphviz # or yum install or brew install`
+ - [Install pandoc](https://pandoc.org/installing.html).
+I recommend downloading a binary package and install it.
+Pandoc is used to convert the readme in rst.
+ - pip install -r requirements.txt

 ## TODO
  - Graphviz : properly rank the edge of the graph to represent the order of the execution of the tasks and roles